 Price at time of publish: $799

 "The Dahlia Dining Table features a trendy ebony finish with a fluted column base.
-It hits all the high notes for 2023 and beyond," Robin DeCapua told Living Cozy.
+It hits all the high notes now and beyond," Robin DeCapua told Living Cozy.

 The Dahlia table's modern, refined style would make an excellent focal point surrounded by the Graham Dining Chairs for a luxe look.
 The hardwood frame and base are handmade from acacia, and the finish would pair beautifully with high-contrast wall art or an elegant, sculptural centerpiece.